koendv/canfilter/README.md

 # CanFilter

+Note: at the moment this is still in testing.

 **CanFilter** is a command-line tool for managing hardware filters on patched [candlelight](https://github.com/koendv/candleLight_fw) USB-CAN adapters.

 _canfilter_ takes human-readable CAN bus ID's and ID ranges and converts them into CAN bus hardware filter configurations.

-_canfilter_ is a cross-platform command-line tool and C library for managing CAN bus hardware filters.
-It supports Linux and Windows.
+_canfilter_ is a cross-platform command-line tool and C library for managing CAN bus hardware filters. _canfilter_ supports Linux and Windows.

 ## Features